kkb2008/RSCAMamba/README.md

 pip install mamba-ssm
 ```

-## WoodScape
+## WoodScape Dataset

-Download this dataset from the following link/location:https://woodscape.valeo.com/woodscape/
+Download this dataset from the following link/location:https://woodscape.valeo.com/woodscape/.

 Dataset splitting: Randomly select 1000 images from WoodScape as the validation set, with the remaining images used as the training set.

-## CityscapeFisheye
+## Synthesized Fisheye Dataset

 First, prepare the Cityscapes dataset.
-Download Cityscapes dataset from the following link/location:https://www.cityscapes-dataset.com/
+Download Cityscapes dataset from the following link/location:https://www.cityscapes-dataset.com/.

-Then, use fishImageGenerator.py to convert the Cityscapes dataset to the fisheye format.
+Then, use fishImageGenerator.py to convert the Cityscapes dataset to the fisheye format, namely the CityscapesFisheye dataset.

 ## Pretrained Weights of Backbones